-Topics will include analysis and quality control measures used for image-producing equipment including tests and calibration requirements.
+Prerequisites: KRAD 178 with a minimum grade of "C" Topics will include analysis and quality control measures used for image-producing equipment including tests and calibration requirements.
 Computer-assisted image production will be studied in detail including the technology of computer-assisted tomography (C.A.T.) and magnetic resonance imaging (M.R.I.) scanners.
 3.5 hrs./wk.

-CLINICAL TRAINING II (3CR)
+CLINICAL TRAINING II (4CR)

-Prerequisites: KRAD 160, KRAD 162, KRAD 171, KRAD 172 and KRAD 173, each with a minimum grade of "C"
+Prerequisites: KRAD 172 and KRAD 173 with a

-Corequisite: KRAD 176
+minimum grade of "C" Corequisite: KRAD 176